ruudschouten/Mamalian/README.md

 - Visual Studio
 - MonoGame 3.5

-Once you've done that simply clone this repository and ...
-(Continue working on this)
+Once you've done that simply clone this repository in Visual Studio 2015 using the "Open From Source Control..." option.
+After that simply build the project by going to Build > Build Solution.
+If this generates any errors you probably installed MonoGame wrong, or a wrong version of it.

+If this didn't generate any errors you have succesfully builded the project.